JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 Why is immutability good?
  - programmer can depend on the fact that something will never be mutated when writing code: permanent like mathematical definitions
- - ML still lets you express mutation, but its only use it when its really needed
+ - OCaml lets you express mutation if it is critically needed
- - Haskell has an even stronger separation of mutation, its all strictly "on top".

 ### Arrays
- - fairly self-explanatory
+ - Fairly self-explanatory, we will just flash over this in lecture
- - have to be initialized before using
+ - Have to be initialized before using
- - in general there is no such thing as "uninitialized" in OCaml.
+   - in general there is no such thing as "uninitialized"/"null" in OCaml

 ```ocaml